simp/simp-doc/docs/glossary.rst

       ``puppet`` application.

    Puppet Namespace
-      A unique identification mechanism used by the ``puppet`` compiler to uniquely identify code during compilation.
+      A mechanism used by the ``puppet`` compiler to uniquely identify code during compilation.
 Generally, namespaces align with :term:`Puppet Module` file paths and are separated by two colons at each directory.

       See: `Namespaces and Autoloading <https://puppet.com/docs/puppet/latest/lang_namespaces.html>`__